 Once the Seller creates the app, he/she will click on the created app to get the API and Secret Key details.

-Seller can copy the API and Secret key from here and paste it in the “Etsy Configuration” section where it is required.
+Further, seller can copy the API and Secret key from here and paste it in the “Etsy Configuration” section.

 Once the Seller gets the API and Secret Key, he/she needs to fill all the details in the Etsy Configuration section of the Multivendor Seller Panel.